LucidumInc/lucidum-deployment-seed/jumpbox_tunnels/README.md

   1. Provide us with the SSH Public Key associated with your connection.\
      If you do not have a pubkey, generate it with `ssh-keygen`.
   2. Provide us with the Public IP your connection will be coming from. \
-     We need to whitelist your IP address in our firewalls.
+     We will need to whitelist your IP address in our firewalls.
   3. Copy two SystemD units into `/etc/systemd/system`
   4. Enable services:\
      `systemctl enable lucidum-jumpbox-primary`\